 It was in the fall of 2019, around the same time the Swedish climate activist Greta Thunberg sailed around the world, scorning world leaders for ignoring environmental problems, that the environmental initiative called Rohetiiger took its first breaths in Estonia.

 Rohetiiger (Estonian for Green Tiger) is a broad-based collaboration platform seeking to boost the development of green economy.
 Among other plans, the platform wants to develop a system for data-driven assessment of products’ environmental footprint.

-However, many may not know that, last year, Estonia also took a step to foster the green transition at the global scale by encouraging the UN Environmental Program (UNEP) to develop a global environmental data strategy.
+However, many may not know that in 2020, Estonia also took a step to foster the green transition at the global scale by encouraging the UN Environmental Program (UNEP) to develop a global environmental data strategy.
 Kristiina Kerge, leader of Rohetiiger’s environmental footprint initiative, and Kätlin Mandel, advisor of the Estonian environment ministry, explained how the two initiatives help start a green revolution in economy and why we need data for that.